 After all, they both refer to events that already happened and are now in the past.

-So in this post, I’m going to explain the differences between the present perfect and the simple past in a very simple way.
-I hope by the time you finish reading it, the differences are clear in your head and you’ll never be confused about the two again.
+I hope by the time you finish reading this post, the differences between present perfect vs. past simple are clear in your head and you’ll never be confused about the two again!

 The English Tenses: A Brief Introduction

-Tenses, as some of you may already know, are a way of measuring time.
-Tenses tell us whether a particular action has already happened, is happening or will happen.
+Tenses are a way of measuring time.
+They tell us whether a particular action has already happened, is happening or will happen.
 Every sentence we speak or write in English is in one of these tenses.

 The verbs we use tell us which tense is being used.
 If the verb form changes, the tense changes (and vice versa).